diffusioncon/Launchpad/Hyperledger-Sovrin/README.md

 Request that a Steward onboard you (Sovrin, Evernym and Outlier Ventures are able and at Diffusion), after which you will be able to onboard others.

 In a local test network, you will have to boot up a Steward from a seed and then onboard any other individuals and issuers.
-See `credentials.py` for an example.

 ### Summary